-In December 2015, we entered into a collaboration agreement to conduct clinical and preclinical research in immuno-oncology with MedImmune, or the MedImmune Agreement.
-Under the terms of the MedImmune Agreement, we will fund and conduct at least one clinical trial combining MedImmune's PD-L1 inhibitor, durvalumab, with TIL for the treatment of patients.
+In December 2015, the Company entered into a collaboration agreement (the "MedImmune Agreement") with MedImmune, the global biologics research and development arm of AstraZeneca ("MedImmune"), to conduct clinical and preclinical research in immuno-oncology.
+Under the MedImmune Agreement, the Company will fund and conduct at least one clinical trial combining MedImmune's PD-L1 inhibitor, durvalumab, with TIL for the treatment of patients.
 MedImmune will supply durvalumab for the clinical trials.
-The purpose of the trials is to establish a potential dosing regimen for this combination therapy and assess its safety and efficacy.
-In December 2017, we announced that we would conduct a trial of TIL therapy in combination with durvalumab in non-small cell lung cancer.
-The trial will enroll patients with Stage III or IV NSCLC who are PD-1 and PD-L1 naïve.
-This trial is expected to start enrolling patients in 2018.
+The purpose of the studies is to establish a dosing regimen for this combination therapy and assess its safety and efficacy.
+The Company has not recorded any expense associated with the MedImmune Agreement for the three months ended March 31, 2018 and 2017.